apalhinha/snippets/index.md

 # Example page
 This is a ready-to-use GitHub pages site

+An example of an ordered list
+# One
+# Two

+An example of an unordered list
+- One
+- Two
+- Three
+  - Three dot one

 {% highlight python %}
 // Python
 x = ('a', 1, False)